fisker/search-closest/readme.md

 Type: `string[] | string`

-The file/directory name or names to find.
+The file or directory name or names to find.

 #### `options` (Searcher)